-The main goal of VDAR evaluation is to assess a visualization tool's ability to support visual analysis and reasoning about data.
-Outputs are both quantifiable metrics such as the number of insights obtained during analysis (e.g., [69, 70]), or subjective feedback such as opinions on the quality of the data analysis experience (e.g., [74]).
+Evaluations in the VDAR group involve studies that assess how an information visualization tool supports visual analysis and reasoning about data to generate information about the users' domain.
+Outputs are both quantifiable metrics such as the number of insights obtained during analysis (e.g., [67, 68]), or subjective feedback such as opinions on the quality of the data analysis experience (e.g., [71]).

-Even though VDAR studies may collect objective participant performance measurements, studies in this category look at how an integrated visualization tool as a whole supports the analytic process, rather than studying an interactive or visual aspect of the tool in isolation.
+Even though VDAR studies may collect objective participant performance measurements, studies in this category look at how an integrated visualization tool as a whole supports the analytic process, rather than studying an interactive or visual aspects of the tool in isolation.
 We cover the latter case in our scenario Evaluating User Performance in Section 6.5.
-Similarly, VDAR is more process-oriented than the identification of usability problems in an interface to refine the prototype, which is covered in Section 6.6.
+Similarly, VDAR is more process oriented than just to identify usability problems in the interface to refine the prototype, which is covered in Section 6.6.
 Here, we first focus on the case of a single user.
 Collaboration is discussed in Section 6.4, Evaluating collaborative data analysis.